List of Trailer Park Boys characters: Ray LaFleur

 Ray LaFleur (played by Barrie Dunn) is a career truck driver and irresponsible father figure to Ricky.
 Although he is not Ricky's biological father, he still cared for Ricky for the majority of his life.
 His wife Tammy left him after Ricky was born.

 At first this was explained by Lahey, claiming it was due to him fathering Ricky and having an affair with Tammy.
 However, after it was revealed Lahey was not in fact Ricky's father, Tammy's departure was never clarified.
 Regardless, this has led to a deep-seated rivalry with Lahey, and the duo will frequently go out of their way to humiliate one another.

 His parental involvement with his son was lax, but their relationship is strong.
 Like Ricky, Ray never finished school and, as a result, is widely regarded as stupid amongst the trailer park residents; Ricky's own problems can be in part attributed to Ray.
 Unlike Ricky, Ray has a calm demeanor and rarely yells at other people, even when agitated.
 He often calls people "bud" or "buddy", even if it is someone he dislikes.
 He usually brushes off bad situations with phrases like "the way she goes" and "it's the way of the road".

 Ray was a truck driver prior to the start of the series, but he lost his license after he crashed his truck into a post office while drunk.
 Since then, Ray has been on disability fraud living off workers' compensation, claiming that he suffered a crippling muscle spasm that renders him unable to walk.
 He spends most of the series in a wheelchair, although he often gets out of it and walks around when he is in his trailer or in the company of people he can trust.
 However, in Season 2 he uses a cane to walk around without arousing suspicion.
 Ray is eventually exposed and imprisoned in Season 5 after Lahey finds a video of him getting out of his wheelchair.

 While in a wheelchair he constantly refers to himself as "the guy in the chair".
 From his truck-driving years he has acquired the habit of urinating in jugs, which he leaves around the trailer park.
 Like Lahey, Ray is an alcoholic, but is willing to go greater depths to obtain alcohol.
-For example, he agreed to star in one of J-Roc's porn films in exchange for liquor, although he passed out from drinking the bottle before the film was shot.
+For example, in one instance he agreed to be beaten up in exchange for liquor.
 At one point, Ray ripped the plumbing out of his own trailer to sell as scrap in order to get money for more alcohol.